dibbaa-code/PersonalizedCommentator/README.md

-# AI Football Commentator Example
+# Personalized AI Football Commentator

 [Vision Agents](https://visionagents.ai/) is our open source framework for quickly building low-latency video AI applications on the edge.
 It runs on Stream’s global edge network by default, supports any edge provider and integrates with 25+ leading voice and video AI models.